demuse-io/contracts/README.md

 ## Introduction

-We bring a web3 platform to the music indusrty to make so artists can:
+We bring web3 to the music industry so artists can:
 - keep the rights to their music
 - get distribution in novel ways
 - get a direct connection with their audience
-- cocreate their songs with loyal fans
+- co-create songs with loyal fans

 ## Smart contracts

 - Presale: allows the artist to presell a song to their audience.
 The buyers mint an ERC721 token that stores how much they invested.
-This will later be converted to fractions of the copyright NFT for which they get royalties.
-The money raised goes to the treasury.
+This will later be converted to fractions of the copyright NFT (for which they get royalties).

 - Song defines the fractionalised NFT